Notice to Mediate (Residential Construction) Regulation

 A pre-mediation conference is a meeting at which such matters as pre-mediation disclosure of documents, obtaining and exchanging expert reports, and scheduling are considered.
 Conferences may assist the mediation process because residential construction disputes can be complex and involve many parties.

 If parties are unable to agree on a mediator within 21 days, any party may apply to a roster organization designated by the justice to appoint the mediator.
-The Mediate BC Society is a roster organization for this purpose.
+The The Alternative Dispute Resolution Institute of British Columbia (ADRBC) is a roster organization for this purpose.
 The society maintains a list of trained and experienced mediators who have agreed to a code of conduct.

 The process that a roster organization must follow to select a mediator is set out in section 4 of the Notice to Mediate (Residential Construction) Regulation.